-Field Type Label Description pack- string repeated The IDs of all Daml-LF packages supported by the server.
-Each age_ids element must be a valid PackageIdString (as described in age_ius value.proto).
+Field Туре Label Description pack- age_ids string repeated The IDs of all Dami-LF packages supported by the server.
+Each element must be a valid PackageIdString (as described in value.proto).
 Required

 HashFunction

 Name Number Description SHA256 0

 PackageStatus

 Name Number Description UNKNOWN 0 The server is not aware of such a package.
 REGISTERED 1 The server is able to execute Daml commands operating on this package.